a-ndujiuba/Blackjack/README.md

 # Blackjack
 A fully functional blackjack game utilising a standard GUI.
+This project was my first introduction to developing GUI using tkinter, and was one of my favourite projects whilst learning Python

 When the program is run, the Black Jack main window opens.
+This window, and the subsequent frames, labels and buttons were generated using the tkinter interface.
-A list of tuples containing a card value and its image is generated.
+A list of tuples containing a card value and its associated image is generated.
 The player is randomly assigned two cards of a given suit and value, and the dealer is assigned one card

 As per normal Black Jack rules, cards 1-10 have the value of their stated number.